-Help is available for families and early childhood education and care services in the event of an emergency, like bushfires, floods or a COVID-19 lockdown.
+Help is available for families and early childhood education and care services in the event of an emergency, like bushfires, storms, or floods.
 Support includes gap fee waivers, extra absences and support for service closures.

 On this page:

 Last updated on 20/10/2022

 What is a period of emergency?

 A period of emergency applies for an event which:

 - has a severe impact on the lives of a significant number of the people in that area

 - prevents children from attending a service or may make attending dangerous.